nkarl/wsu-cpts-451-dbms/week-5/SQL Fundamentals.md

 - used along with GROUP BY to select some groups
 	- can't define conditions on aggregate results in the WHERE clause
-- predicate in the HAVING clause applied *after* the formation of groups
+- *predicate* in the HAVING clause applied *after* the groups are formed

 ```sql
 SELECT   dname, SUM(sal), COUNT(ssn)